Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 \subsubsection{Approximation algorithms}

-Table~\ref{tab:mmc-approx} lists existing approximation algorithms for $\MMC$.
-There is surprisingly little prior work: we are aware only of the $\tilde{O}(n^{\omega} / \delta)$ algorithm of~\citep{CHKLR14} for approximating $\MMC$ to a $(1\plusminus \delta)$ multiplicative factor, in the special case of nonnegative integer weights.
+Table~\ref{tab:mmc-approx} lists the fastest approximation algorithms for $\MMC$.
+The fastest existing approximation algorithm is the $\tilde{O}(n^{\omega} / \delta)$ algorithm of~\citep{CHKLR14} for approximating $\MMC$ to a $(1\plusminus \delta)$ multiplicative factor, in the special case of nonnegative integer weights.
 By taking $\delta = O(\eps/\Wmax)$, this can be converted into an $\plusminus \eps$ additive approximation algorithm with runtime $\tilde{O}(n^{\omega} \Wmax / \eps)$.
-This runtime is only faster than the exact algorithms of~\citep{San05,YusZwi05} by a factor of $\Otilde(1/\eps)$, which provides significant runtime gains only when $\eps$ is quite large (i.e., when the approximation is quite inaccurate).
+This runtime is only faster than the exact algorithms of~\citep{San05,YusZwi05} by a factor of $\Otilde(1/\eps)$, which provides significant runtime gains only when the approximation accuracy $\eps$ is quite large.

 \arraystretch{1.2}